Thailand

 A Closed Gene Pool

-The Korat is one of the few breeds maintained as a genuinely closed gene pool — meaning only cats that can trace their entire lineage back to Thailand are eligible for registration as Korats.
+The Korat is one of the few breeds maintained as a closed gene pool — meaning only cats that can trace their entire lineage back to Thailand are eligible for registration as Korats.
 This preserves the breed’s natural genetic heritage but also means the population is small and genetic diversity must be carefully managed.

 2. Appearance: Silver Light in a Blue Coat